quicwg/base-drafts/draft-ietf-quic-recovery.md

 kGranularity:

 : Timer granularity.
-This is a system-dependent value, and the RECOMMENDED value is 1ms.
+This is a system-dependent value, and {{time-threshold}}
+  recommends a value of 1ms.

 kInitialRtt:
 : The RTT used before an RTT sample is taken, as described in {{pto-handshake}}.